system-zero/system-zero/data/docs/la.md

 never had to use the type, except in some quite basic calculations and these few.

-The reference interpreter is being used in two cases internally in this system.
+The referent interpreter is being used in two cases internally in this system.
 This is to support saving and restore editor sessions and virtual window managment sessions, which by alone already is precious.
 It is being used also to implement commands.